-- What are Fraternal Twins?
+- What Are Fraternal Twins?

-- How are Identical and Fraternal Twins Different?
+- How Are Identical and Fraternal Twins Different?

-- How do Dizygotic Twins Fit?
+- How Do Dizygotic Twins Fit?

-- How are Fraternal Twins Formed?
+- How Are Fraternal Twins Formed?

 - What Increases the Chances of Fraternal Twins?

-- What do Dizygotic Twins Look Like?
+- What Do Dizygotic Twins Look Like?

-- How will you Know that you are Pregnant with Non-Identical Twins?
+- How Will You Know That You Are Pregnant With Non-Identical Twins?

 - Development of Fraternal Twins

-- What are the Risks of Having Dizygotic Twins?
+- What Are the Risks of Having Dizygotic Twins?

-- Surprising Facts about Non-Identical Twins
+- Surprising Facts About Non-Identical Twins

-What are Fraternal Twins?
+What Are Fraternal Twins?

-Fraternal twins in the womb, therefore develop after some special adaptations during foetal development.
+Fraternal twins in the womb, therefore, develop after some special adaptations during foetal development.

-How are Identical and Fraternal Twins Different?
+How Are Identical and Fraternal Twins Different?

 It is common to have a fraternal twin set with one of each gender as opposed to the same gender.
 For example, in 100 births there will be at least 2 fraternal twins making them more common than identical twins.

-How do Dizygotic Twins Fit?
+How Do Dizygotic Twins Fit?

 The fraternal twins have two different amniotic sack in the womb.
 They also have a separate placenta.
 This is medically called as being dichorionic-diamniotic (Di means two).
 The two different sacks ensure equal chances of survival for the twins.

-How are Fraternal Twins Formed?
+How Are Fraternal Twins Formed?

 In a fraternal twin pregnancy, the first step that occurs is two eggs or ova are fertilised by the same sperm and produce two genetically different foetuses.
-They share only 50% of the DNA making them siblings who could have also been born years apart.
+They share only 50% of the DNA, making them siblings who could have also been born years apart.

 What Increases the Chances of Fraternal Twins?

-Researchers have shown that having twins depends largely on the mother’s genetic side and if they include fraternal twins, then the chance of having them are higher.
+Researchers have shown that having twins depends largely on the mother’s genetic side, and if they include fraternal twins, then the chance of having them are higher.

-Apart from this many other factors help increase the chances of fraternal twins.
+Apart from this, many other factors help increase the chances of fraternal twins.
 Some of them are:-

-- Similarly, women who are taller than the average women are more likely to have twins.
-A study indicated that while the average women who were 164.8 cms were more likely to conceive twins as opposed to a woman who is 161.8 cms
+- Women who have BMI over 30 are more likely to have twins than the ones with a healthier BMI.
+Extra fat leads to higher levels of oestrogen.
+Similarly, women who are taller than the average women are more likely to have twins.
+A study indicated that women who were 164.8 cms tall on average were more likely to conceive twins as opposed to women with an average height of 161.8 cms.

-- One study found that women who eat a lot of dairy products are more likely to have twins
+- One study found that women who eat a lot of dairy products are more likely to have twins.

-What do Dizygotic Twins Look Like?
+What Do Dizygotic Twins Look Like?

 Development of Fraternal Twins

-A fraternal twin pregnancy week by week can be broadly divided into early and later development.
+A fraternal twin pregnancy week-by-week can be broadly divided into early and later development.

 1. Early Development

-2. Later Development –
+2. Later Development

-By 24 weeks eyebrows start growing.
+By 24 weeks, eyebrows start growing.
 The twins also have a full set of tooth buds for the teeth to come in after birth.
-By 28 weeks the twins can open eyelids, layers of fat are building under their skin and smoothing out.
+By 28 weeks, the twins can open eyelids, layers of fat are building under their skin and smoothing out.
 They can suck on their fingers.
-By 32 weeks the twins are fully formed with arms, legs, torso and have a full head of hair by now.
-They are ready to be born in a couple of weeks
+By 32 weeks, the twins are fully formed with arms, legs, torso, and have a full head of hair by now.
+They are ready to be born in a couple of weeks.

-What are the Risks of Having Dizygotic Twins?
+What Are the Risks of Having Dizygotic Twins?

 One must be cognizant of the many risks involved in a twin pregnancy.
-Some of them are
+Some of them are:

-- Low Birth Weight is sometimes a complication of having twins
+- Low Birth Weight is sometimes a complication of having twins.

-- Intrauterine Growth Restriction can occur which slows down the rate at which your twins grow at 30 weeks.
-This is because the placenta cannot handle the growth of the twins
+- Intrauterine Growth Restriction can occur, which slows down the rate at which your twins grow at 30 weeks.
+This is because the placenta cannot handle the growth of the twins.

-- Pregnancy Induced Hypertension (PIH) is also higher during a twin pregnancy
+- Pregnancy Induced Hypertension (PIH) is also higher during a twin pregnancy.

-- Miscarriage or demise of a twin during birth is also a potential risk
+- Miscarriage or demise of a twin during birth is also a potential risk.

-Surprising Facts about Non-Identical Twins
+Surprising Facts About Non-Identical Twins

 Some unique facts about fraternal twins you may not be aware of:

-- They can be a different gender or the same, i.e. you can have one of each gender or a set of boys or girls
+- They can be a different gender or the same, i.e. you can have one of each gender or a set of boys or girls.

-- They may not look alike since they only share 50% of the DNA and have different eye colour, stature and hair colour
+- They may not look alike since they only share 50% of the DNA and have different eye colour, stature, and hair colour.

-- They will have different characteristics and will not behave similarly
+- They will have different characteristics and will not behave similarly.

-- They can run in the family, and a family with a history of twins are more likely to have twins especially dependant on the mother’s side
+- They can run in the family, and a family with a history of twins are more likely to have twins, especially dependant on the mother’s side.

-- Fraternal Twinning rates are different across different locations with Central Africa having the highest and Asia and Latin America the lowest
+- Fraternal Twinning rates are different across different locations with Central Africa having the highest, and Asia and Latin America the lowest.

-- They can be had due to fertility treatments as well
+- They can be had due to fertility treatments as well.

-- Being pregnant with twins can put additional demand on your pregnancy
+- Being pregnant with twins can put additional demand on your pregnancy.